-25. What advice can we provide in advance of consents being required?
+48. What advice can we provide in advance of consents being required?

-We encourage farmers to familiarise themselves with the Ministry for the Environment's regulations and guidelines, and Horizons' One Plan, and undertake their activities in accordance with best practice guidelines and seek advice from sector representatives.
+We encourage farmers to familiarise themselves with the Ministry for the Environment's regulations and guidelines (freshwater@mfe.govt.nz), and Horizons' One Plan (One Plan), and undertake their activities in accordance with best practice guidelines and seek advice from sector representatives.